 The entire trail is located in Burr Pond State Park, which leads me to suggest they rename this trail the Burr Pond Trail, but CTMQ doesn’t have that kind of pull yet.
 In due time, my friends, in due time…

 The trail, it turns out, was named for a Frederic Collin Walcott, a local man with some history in the area.
 He started the Great Mountain Forest in Norfolk, served on the state fisheries board and went on to become a US Senator in 1929.
-He worked with FDR with teh Civilian Conservation Corps and later, CFPA Philip Buttrick, who you’ll read about below, established the Walcott Trail after having stayed at the Walcott CCC Camp.
+He worked with FDR with the Civilian Conservation Corps and later, CFPA Philip Buttrick established the Walcott Trail after having stayed at the Walcott CCC Camp.

 After some official business, new trail steward Lance Hansen and the CFPA have officially changed the trail’s name to Walcott.
 And so, for the rest of this page, I shall follow suit.